 Wild Game and Fish

-- If you intend to ship wildlife products out of the Yukon, please refer to the Government of Yukon’s website for details as a permit is required.
-Complete details on how to apply for a permit may be found there.
+- If you intend to ship wildlife products out of the Yukon, please refer to the Government of Yukon’s website for details as a permit may be required.
+Complete details on when a permit is required and how to apply for one may be found here.

 - If the animal was obtained in British Columbia and brought to the Yukon for shipping back to British Columbia, only a copy of the Hunter's License and Permit is required for shipping.